confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

   queries, and a new default of `false`, meaning new queries will default to writing single value fields as anonymous values.

+### New config:

 * `ksql.persistence.wrap.single.keys`: which provides a default for how KEY schemas with a single field should be deserialized and serialized:
   `true` indicating keys should be persisted within a _record_; `false` indicating values should be persisted as anonymous values.

-  With a legacy default of `true` to ensure backwards compatibility of old queries with string keys, and a new default of `false`, meaning new queries will default to writing single value fields as anonymous values.
+  The default value will be `false` to ensure backwards compatibility of old queries with string keys.

-  Note: to be added as part of the future structured keys work.
+  Note: this new config will be added as part of the future structured keys work.

 ### SQL syntax